-Trading markets generally tend to fall into one of the two primary categories of trending and non-trending markets.
+Types of trading markets generally tend to fall into one of the two primary categories: trending and non-trending.

 Furthermore, markets also demonstrate a number of more specific trading pattern types.
 These classifications will be described further in the following section.
 This article is for the beginner and the more advanced reader should go directly to this article for extensive information on chart patterns.